2018 Marple Poppy Appeal Record Total!

 The aim is to help people understand that these men are not just names on a monument in the park.
 They are a vital link to the history of the Marple area and the “Who was I?” campaign will hopefully provide a simple opportunity to connect with the past and maybe learn something special about the men and their association with the Marple area.

-We hope this will be a thought-provoking activity and a great educational opportunity for local schools, to do on your own or with friends and family.
+We hope this was a thought-provoking activity and a great educational opportunity for local schools, to do on your own or with friends and family.

-As well as the above we are also arranging a Remembrance Art Exhibition, which The Society of Marple Artists has kindly agreed to support.
-The exhibition will be held in Marple Library during the first week of November and admission will be free.
+As well as the above we arranged a Remembrance Art Exhibition, which The Society of Marple Artists kindly agreed to support.
+The exhibition was held in Marple Library during the first week of November and admission was free.

-We are confident that the art on show will be thought provoking; well worth seeing and not to be missed.
-Opening times will be published nearer the time.
+We are confident that the art on show was thought provoking; well worth seeing and not to be missed.

-To commemorate the 198 local men lost their lives in WW1 the Marple Poppy Appeal Team have produced an A4 framed print containing 198 poppies showing the names and year when each man fell.
-They are asking for a minimum donation of only £10.
-A larger version is also available for minimum donation of £30.
-If you would like one please get in touch.
+To commemorate the 198 local men lost their lives in WW1 the Marple Poppy Appeal Team produced an A4 framed print containing 198 poppies showing the names and year when each man fell.
+They asked for a minimum donation of only £10.
+A larger version was also available for minimum donation of £30.

 If you would like more information about the Street Poppies, Who was I?
 Campaign, The Remembrance Art Exhibition, Poppy Wreaths or Volunteering please contact The Marple Poppy Appeal Team via: